MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	info:    account import command OK
 	</pre>

-1. **TODO: Is this step necessary?
-I don't think so, but I'm leaving it in until the issue is closed** The next step is to select the default subscription — the one that will be charged for the work you perform with the CLI.
-This is particularly important if there are multiple Azure subscriptions associated with your account, which is more common than you might think.
+1. The next step is to make sure that if there are multiple subscriptions associated with your account, the one you used in Exercise 1 is set as the default.
 To view the subscriptions associated with the account you imported, execute the following command:

     <pre>
     azure account list
     </pre>

-    Now use this command to set one subscription as the default, replacing *[subscription]* with the subscription ID:
+    If only one subscription is listed, move on to the next step.
+If two or more subscriptions are listed, execute the following command, replacing *[subscription]* with the ID of the subscription you used in Exercise 1:

     <pre>
     azure account set [subscription]